MarriccZwei/M1-starter-app/ISSUES.md

 ### Issue 2: [Log Out option is missing]

-**Description**: [How do I log out of this app?
+**Description**: [There initially is no dedicated way to sign out in the app.
 Yes, I know that delete account loggs you off in the original app, but this does need re-sorting: there shall be a dedicated sign-out, and delete account should sign you out WITH account deletion]

 **How it was fixed?**: [A sign out button was created, following what the non-repaired delete account button was doing, which was indeed signing out and not deleting the account.
-Required updating the strings xml, Navigation.kt, NavigationStateManager.kt, AuthViewModel.kt and ProfileScreen.kt.]
+Required updating the strings xml, Navigation.kt, NavigationStateManager.kt, AuthViewModel.kt and ProfileScreen.kt.
+Funnily enough, the sign out icon drawable was already there...]

 ### Issue 3: [Profile Picture disappears after clicking any "Save" button in the app]

-**Description**: [Updated profile picture appears in the UI, however, it disappears as soon as any of the "save" button is clicked]
+**Description**: [Updated profile picture appears in the UI, however, it disappears as soon as any of the "save" buttons is clicked]

 **How it was fixed?**: [Created picture saving functions similar to those for hobbies and profile info saving.
-This included calling the backend to save the profile picture (in ProfileRepositoryImpl.kt).
+This included calling the backend to actually save the profile picture (in ProfileRepositoryImpl.kt).
 Other files altered to implement the saving functions: ProfileRepository.kt, ManageProfileScreen.kt, ProfileViewModel.kt]

 ### Issue 4: [In Profile editor, the "Bio" text box is not selectable]